syncfusion-content/winui-docs/winui/Cartesian-Charts/Axis/Range-padding.md

 documentation: ug
 ---

-# Range padding in WinUI Chart (SfCartesianChart)
+# Range Padding in WinUI Chart (SfCartesianChart)

-Padding can be applied to the minimum and maximum extremes of range by using the [RangePadding](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Charts.DateTimeAxis.html#Syncfusion_UI_Xaml_Charts_DateTimeAxis_RangePadding)  property.
-The [NumericalAxis](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Charts.NumericalAxis.html) and [DateTimeAxis](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Charts.DateTimeAxis.html) have a [RangePadding](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Charts.DateTimeAxis.html#Syncfusion_UI_Xaml_Charts_DateTimeAxis_RangePadding) property that can be used to add padding to the range of a chart’s axis.
+Range padding is used to apply the minimum and maximum extremes of chart axis range by using the `RangePadding` property.
+The [NumericalAxis](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Charts.NumericalAxis.html) and [DateTimeAxis](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Charts.DateTimeAxis.html) have a [RangePadding](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Charts.DateTimeAxis.html#Syncfusion_UI_Xaml_Charts_DateTimeAxis_RangePadding) property that can be used to add padding to the range of the chart axis.

 ## NumericalRangePadding

-[RangePadding](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Charts.NumericalAxis.html#Syncfusion_UI_Xaml_Charts_NumericalAxis_RangePadding) is a technique for shifting a numeric range inside or outside of its bounds.
+The [RangePadding](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Charts.NumericalAxis.html#Syncfusion_UI_Xaml_Charts_NumericalAxis_RangePadding) is used to set the numeric range for axis.

-The following types are available for [NumericalAxis](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Charts.NumericalAxis.html):
+The following types are available for [NumericalAxis](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Charts.NumericalAxis.html) range padding:

 * [Additional](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Charts.NumericalPadding.html#Syncfusion_UI_Xaml_Charts_NumericalPadding_Additional) - The visible start and end range will be added with an additional interval.
 * [None](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Charts.NumericalPadding.html#Syncfusion_UI_Xaml_Charts_NumericalPadding_None) - The visible range sets to exact minimum and maximum value of the items source.